michaeljoy255/misc-docs/GIT_WORKFLOW.md

    git checkout <branch>
    ```

-2. (Ammended Commit) Make the modification and commit it with an ammend
+2a.
+(Amended Commit) Make the modification and commit it with an amend

    ```
    notepad path/to/file.txt